 Responsible for: Overseeing all aspects of FSS's communication response, including the development of messaging, communication materials and coordinating the stakeholder engagement matrix.
 This role should be fulfilled by the Senior Communications Manager or Communications Manager.

-Responsibilities Attend all OIT meetings as a core member Where necessary, ensure FSS's PR agency has been informed .
-Consider the Wider Risk Assessment throughout the incident: Report on any potential impacts on FSS's reputation, taking into account the media, public, government and other stakeholders (During a Level 2 incident) Develop the communications handling strategy, taking into consideration all stakeholder groups Produce key messages and external statements, as required Produce internal communication materials, as required Manage stakeholder engagement and ensure communications are taking place across the OIT as necessary Support the development of ministerial briefings, as required Coordinate development of the Q&A Re-assess pre-developed communication materials for incident
+Responsibilities √IX Attend all OIT meetings as a core member Where necessary, ensure FSS's PR agency has been informed Provide updates to the OIT on incident communications during OIT meetings (in the format of Issues and Actions to aide information capture) Consider the wider risk assessment throughout the incident: report on any potential impacts on FSS's reputation, taking into account the media, public, government and other stakeholders During a Level 2 incident, develop the communications handling strategy, taking into consideration all stakeholder groups for approval by OIT Chair Populate the stakeholder engagement matrix and assign owners during OIT meetings.
+Ensure this is reviewed at each OIT meeting Produce key messages for approval by the OIT Chair and co-ordinate development of additional external communications to be issued in agreement with the OIT Chair Produce internal communication materials, as required Co-ordinate stakeholder engagement and ensure communications are taking place across the OIT as necessary Support the development of ministerial briefings, as required Co-ordinate development of the Q&A Re-assess pre-developed communication materials for the incident